Recruit. Hire. Retain.

 - End of Term Student Assignments.
 This will vary between our undergraduate, master's, and post-bac co-op programs.
 At a minimum, co-op students complete a reflection essay that provides students the opportunity describe, examine and articulate students’ learning, growth, and development during the work term.

 A co-op work term is a minimum of 13-16 weeks of full-time (35 to 40 hrs per week) of paid employment that is relevant to the student's degree.
 Work terms can run from January to April, May to August, and/or September to December.
 Our undergraduate co-op students can work 4, 8 or 12 months.
-Our MACS co-op students can work 8 months (summer and fall semester only) and PBD Co-op students can work or 4 months in the summer semester only.
-Currently, co-op students are paid between $15-$30/hr.
+Our MACS co-op students can work 8 months (summer and fall or winter/summer semester only, depending on when student starts the Co-op Program) and PBD Co-op students can work or 4 months in the summer semester only.
+Currently, co-op students are paid between $17-$35/hr.
 This is dependent on the number of work terms the student has completed, industry, field, and location.
 We track co-op salary.
 If you have a question about co-op student wages, please contact the Co-op Office.

 In addition, the job description must be reviewed and approved by the Co-op Education office.
 To be approved, the Co-op Office is looking for meaningful and relevant duties that provide the student with learning opportunities, the role is full time and is paid a competitive wage.
 Once the opportunity has been approved, the employer has accepted that they will monitor and evaluate the student's performance and maintain communication with the Co-op office.
 Finally, the Co-op office will also monitor and evaluate the work term.